Dick Durbin: Tobacco regulation

 In 1987, Durbin introduced major tobacco regulation legislation in the House.
 The bill banned cigarette smoking on airline flights of two hours or less.
 Representative C. W. Bill Young joined him in saying that the rights of smokers to smoke ends where their smoking affects other people's health and safety, such as on airplanes.
 The bill passed as part of the 1988 transportation spending bill.
 In 1989, Congress banned cigarette smoking on all domestic airline flights.

 In March 1994, Durbin proposed an amendment to the Improving America's Schools Act that required schools receiving federal drug prevention money to teach elementary and secondary students about the dangers of tobacco, drugs, and alcohol.
 The amendment also required schools to warn students about tobacco and teach them how to resist peer pressure to smoke.

 In February 2008, Durbin called on Congress to support a measure that would allow the Food and Drug Administration to oversee the tobacco industry.
 The measure would require companies to disclose the contents of tobacco products, restrict advertising and promotions, and mandate the removal of harmful ingredients from tobacco products.
 It would also prohibit tobacco companies from using terms like "low risk", "light", and "mild" on the packaging.

 Durbin attributes his stance against tobacco smoking to his father, who smoked two packs of cigarettes a day and died of lung cancer.

-Freedom of expression

-In 2007, speaking as Senate Majority Whip, Durbin said on record that "It's time to reinstitute the Fairness Doctrine."

-In 2010, Durbin cosponsored and passed from committee the Combating Online Infringement and Counterfeits Act, a bill to combat media piracy by blacklisting websites.
-Many opposed to the bill argue that it violates First Amendment rights and promotes censorship.
-The announcement of the bill was followed by a wave of protest from digital rights activists, including the Electronic Frontier Foundation, calling it censorship and stating that action could be taken against all users of sites on which only some users are uploading infringing material.

-Durbin sponsored the PROTECT IP Act.

-Attempts to remove PAC radio advertisements

-In July 2014, Americas PAC, a Political Action Committee designed to elect conservative Republicans, released a radio advertisement attacking Durbin's staff salaries.
-This was based on a Washington Times article that stated Durbin's female staff members made $11,000 less annually than his male staffers.
-In response, lawyers representing Durbin submitted a letter claiming the information in the ad was false and that the radio stations would be liable for airing the ad, with the possibility of losing their FCC license.
-The radio station stated the sources provided to back up the information provided by Americas PAC were checked and verified and that they would keep the ad on air.